MohamedAAbdallah/Tzakkar/PRIVACYPOLICY.md

 - **Email**: [eng.mohamed.a.abdallah@gmail.com](mailto:eng.mohamed.a.abdallah@gmail.com)

-Thank you for using Tazakr!
+Thank you for using Tzakkar!

 ---